materialsforhealthlab/materialsforhealthlab.github.io/opportunities.md

 #### Postdoctoral Research Positions

+* Adverts for 2 PDRA positions in the group coming soon - watch this space!
 * Keep checking back here for opportunities to join the group.
 * Please contact the group if you are interesting in visiting the lab/fellowships

 #### PhD Studentships

+* Get in touch and apply now!
+[MRC Funded Studentship available with us!](https://www.findaphd.com/phds/project/gw4-biomed2-mrc-dtp-phd-project-microneedle-integrated-foetal-scalp-electrodes-for-neonatal-brain-monitoring/?p160564)
 * There are useful links below for potential funding routes.

 <hr>